A Tight I/O Lower Bound for Matrix Multiplication: Attaining the I/O Lower Bound

 \subsection{Blocked algorithms}

-It has been well-known since the arrival of hierarchical memories in the 1980s that high-performance implementations of many dense linear algebra algorithms, including matrix-matrix multiplication, are facilitated by so-called blocked algorithms.
-The reason is simple: Multiplying $ C := A B + C $ when $ m = n = k = n_b $ and all matrices fit into fast memory allows $ \mathcal{O}( n_b^2 ) $ I/O operations to be amortized over $ 2 n_b^3 $ scalar floating point operations (flops).
-When $ m $, $ n $, $ k $ are larger than $ n_b $, the operands can be blocked into $ n_b \times n_b $ submatrices and staged as a sequence of \gemm operations with these submatrices.
+It has been well-known since the arrival of hierarchical memories in the 1980s that high-performance implementations of many dense linear algebra algorithms, including MMM, are facilitated by so-called blocked algorithms.
+The reason is simple: Multiplying $ C := A B + C $ when $ m = n = k = n_b $ and all matrices fit into fast memory allows $ \mathcal{O}( n_b^2 ) $ reads and writes to be amortized over $ 2 n_b^3 $ scalar floating point operations (flops).
+When $ m $, $ n $, $ k $ are larger than $ n_b $, the operands can be blocked into $ n_b \times n_b $ submatrices and staged as a sequence of MMMA operations with these submatrices.
 The question is how to optimally break the operands into submatrices.